ParaCoToUl/noarr-structures/noarr_docs_user/README.md

 **Jagged data** can be thought of as a vector of vectors, each having different size.
 This means the dimensions of such data need to be stored within the data itself, requiring the use of pointers and making processing of such data inefficient.
 Noarr supports this type of data only at the highest abstraction levels of your data model.

-**Smooth data** can be though of as a multidimensional cube of values.
+**Uniform data** can be though of as a multidimensional cube of values.
 It's like a vector of same-sized vectors, but it also supports tuples and other structures.
 This lets us store the dimensions separately from the data, letting us freely change the order of specification of dimensions - completely separating the physical data layout from the data model.

-<a name="smooth-data-modelling"></a>
+<a name="data-modelling-in-noarr"></a>
-### Smooth data modelling
+### Data modelling in Noarr

-Smooth data has the advantage of occupying one continuous stretch of memory.
+*Noarr structures* was designed to support uniform data.
+Uniform data has the advantage of occupying one continuous stretch of memory.
 When working with it, you work with three objects:

 1. **Structure:** A small, tree-like object, that represents the structure of the data.
 It doesn't contain the data itself, nor a pointer to the data.
 It can be thought of as a function that maps indices to memory offsets (in bytes).
 It stores information, such as data dimensions and tuple types.
 2. **Data:** A continuous block of bytes that contains the actual data.
 Its structure is defined by a corresponding *Structure* object.
 3. **Bag:** Wraper object, which combines *structure* and *data* together.

+> Note: in the case of jagged data, you can use *Noarr pipelines* without *Noarr structures*.
+The architecture of the GPU is designed for uniform data mainly, so it should fit most common cases.
+Also note, that you can also use several *Noarr structures* in your program.

 #### Creating a structure